afdaniele/compose-pkg-aido-participant/README.md

-# compose-pkg-aido-participant
+# compose-pkg-aido-dashboard

-AIDO submissions and Robotarium monitoring package for the \compose\ platform.
+AIDO competition monitoring package for the \compose\ platform.